k3po/k3po/SPEC.md

 GET /path/kwebfbkjwehkdsfa HTTP/1.1
 Host: host.example.com:8443
 Origin: [source-origin]
 ```

-Receiving a downstream response status code of `200`, complete with all HTTP headers, indicates that the downstream response is
+When the receives a downstream HTTP response status code of `200`, complete with all HTTP headers, this indicates to the client
-ready to deliver emulated WebSocket frames to the client.
+that the downstream HTTP response is ready to deliver emulated WebSocket frames to the client.

-For any downstream response status code other than `200`, the client MUST fail the emulated WebSocket connection.
+For any downstream HTTP response status code other than `200`, the client MUST fail the emulated WebSocket connection.

 For any binary downstream response content type other than `application/octet-stream`, the client MUST fail the emulated
 WebSocket connection.